FirebaseExtended/reactfire/docs/quickstart.md

 1. Edit the value of `yummy` in the Firebase console, and watch it update in real time in your app! 🔥🔥🔥

-## _But what about Firebase Performance Monitoring?_
+## _About Firebase Performance Monitoring_

-By passing the `initPerformance` prop to `FirebaseAppProvider`, our app will automatically measure [common performance stats](https://firebase.google.com/docs/perf-mon/automatic-web), as well as report on our custom trace, `load-burrito-status`, that we set in the `traceId` prop of `SuspenseWithPerf`.
+`SuspenseWithPerf` will lazy load the Firebase Performance Monitoring library and report on on our custom trace, `load-burrito-status`, that we set in the `traceId` prop of `SuspenseWithPerf`.
+In addition, it will automatically measure [common performance stats](https://firebase.google.com/docs/perf-mon/automatic-web)!

-However, Firebase Performance Monitoring can take about 12 hours to crunch your data and show it in the _Performance_ tab of the Firebase console.
+Note that Firebase Performance Monitoring can take about 12 hours to crunch your data and show it in the _Performance_ tab of the Firebase console.

 This is an example of some of the stats in the Firebase Performance Monitoring console after 12 hours: